 How does the work make you feel?

-A Room of Memory stands to show the timeless transfer of history, memories, and the perspectives denoting fall of the Berlin Wall.
+A Room of Memory stands to show the timeless transfer of history, memories, and the perspectives denoting the fall of the Berlin Wall.

 Designed and launched at 21st Century Museum of Contemporary Art in Kanazawa, Japan, in 2009, the artwork features a round structure that narrows towards the top, and it also contains an empty chair.